understanding-the-connected-home/book/negotiating.md

 ## Where conflicts arise

 Whenever we enter or leave a connected environment, some type of data engagement will take place.
-Whether it is opt-in or opt-out or something more granular, whether it is an all-or-nothing, binary choice like a EULA, or something negotiated between humans or software agents.
+This could be an opt-in or opt-out or something more granular.
+It could be an all-or-nothing, binary choice like a EULA, or something negotiated between humans or software agents.

 We need to find ways to make this type of interaction and exchange understandable, human-readable, and negotiable.
 It seems better to discuss today how to get this right, or at least how to ask the right questions that will arise tomorrow.

 The other aspect is the negotiating of agreements on a (semi-)automatic level.
 Even more than on the web, in the physical space we need to be in control of our privacy.